FalkAdamietz/Quantum-Kicked-Rotor/README.md

 # Quantum-Kicked-Rotor
-Python tools which visualizes the quantum kicked rotor in phase space, meaning in the Husimi representation.
+Python tool which visualizes the quantum kicked rotor in phase space, meaning in the Husimi representation.
 ## Examples
 For those two examples I have chosen K=2.5, m=100 and kicks=51.